 - GET ENOUGH REST: Relax and avoid high-stress environments.
-If you can, take the day off any mentally of physically exhausting activity.
-Nap when you need.
+If you can, take the day off any mentally or physically exhausting activity.
+Nap when you need to.

 - LEARN RELAXATION TECHNIQUES: Yoga, mindfulness meditation, acupuncture, massage therapy etc, can help to relieve stress, clear the mind and aid in mood regulation.